Maya Roberts

 Best for: Someone who just wants testimonials on a page and isn't picky about how the widget looks on their brand.

-Best for: Creators and small teams aggregating reviews from many sources, with many testimonials to manage.
+Best for: Founders and small teams aggregating reviews from many sources, with many testimonials to manage.

 Both tools advertise a low entry price, but the plan that actually removes branding and unlocks unlimited video usually sits a tier or two higher, so the headline number isn’t really what you end up paying.